 Moses' Collection of Quotations

 "All that I have seen teaches me to trust the Creator for all that I have not seen."
-Ralph Waldo Emerson (May 25, 1803 – April 27, 1882), known professionally as Waldo Emerson, was an American essayist, lecturer, and poet
+Ralph Waldo Emerson (1803–82), US philosopher and poet - This quote was found in A Common Life, a book in The Mitford Series by Jan Karo

 "And as yet my love is weak and my virtue imperfect and I have great need of your strength and comfort."
 Thomas à Kempis c.
 1380 – 25 July 1471) was a German/Dutch canon regular of the late medieval period